GregRos/parjs/site/parjs.vault/parsers/later.md

 #stage-3 %%needs some more examples%%
-This #🧩parser accepts a function that produces an input [[parser]].
+This #🧩parser okays a function that produces an input [[parser]].
 This function will be called the first time [[later]] is invoked, and the result will be cached for subsequent calls.

 It lets you produce a lazily evaluated parser, enabling recursive parsers.